Jarzyl/3d-protein-model/readme.md

 Before the site was loading 17.5mb transferred and 20mb resources and finish time was 42s.

-After optimization it takes only 3.7mb transferred and 6.3mb resources.
-The finish time is
+After optimization it takes only 3.5mb transferred and 5.3mb resources.
+The finish time is ~4-5s.

+Tools: Three.js, JavaScript, html, css, blender, webpack, node.js